The California tsunami threat is real. The 7.0 earthquake is a wake-up call to prepare - ExBulletin

 Here's what we know about past tsunamis in California, from Times reports and state records:

-The last time the West Coast saw a tsunami warning was in January 2022, after an underwater volcanic eruption in a remote corner of the South Pacific triggered a powerful tsunami, Snyder said.
+The last time the West Coast of the United States saw a tsunami warning was in January 2022, after an underwater volcanic eruption in a remote corner of the South Pacific triggered a powerful tsunami, Snyder said.

 California saw relatively minor impacts, but in Santa Cruz Harbor, waves inundated streets and parking lots, with cars floating like toy boats.
-Pour water into bathrooms and land electrical transformers.
+Water was poured into bathrooms and electrical transformers on land.
 Officials later said it caused an estimated $6 million in damage to Santa Cruz alone.

 In 2011, a tsunami caused by the devastating Japan earthquake also struck some coastal areas of California, causing more than $100 million in damage to marinas and harbors, according to estimates by state officials.
 In Crescent City, residents reported that about thirty boats “wrecked” in the harbor and that the rushing waters significantly damaged or destroyed many docks.